accommodations and adjustments are determined on an individual basis in

-Extended Time for Tests is typically time-and-a-half (1 ½x) and does not apply to take-home tests.
+Extended Time for Tests is typically time-and-a-half (1.5x) and does not apply to take-home tests.
 This accommodation refers to timed tests, quizzes, writing in the classroom or in another designated location.
-In very rare instances Double Time for Tests (2x) is allowed.
-The student should contact SDS AT LEAST 3 BUSINESS DAYS IN ADVANCE to schedule a test in the SDS office.
-This allows the office adequate time to secure the test and instructions.
-Computers may be used for tests but no internet or phones are allowed during SDS-proctored tests unless directed by the instructor.
+In rare instances, double-time for tests (2x) is allowed.
+The student should contact the CMU Testing Center AT LEAST 3 BUSINESS DAYS IN ADVANCE to schedule a test time.
+This allows the office adequate time to secure the test and instructions from professors.
+Computers may be used for tests, but no internet or phones are allowed during proctored tests unless directed by the instructor.

-Quiet Area for Tests can be provided by the instructor or by SDS.
-If provided by the instructor the quiet area should be in a location of minimal distraction and in which the student can remain throughout the test.
+Quiet Area for Tests can be provided by the instructor or by the CMU Testing Center.
+If provided by the instructor, the quiet area should be in a location of minimal distraction and in which the student can remain throughout the test.

-Reading Technology for Textbooks and Exams is software that is loaded onto the student's and/or SDS's equipment and can provide a better reading alternative including foreign language texts and exams.
-Students should ask for training on SDS's text-to-speech software before exams in order to be ready for tests.
-Students approved for this accommodation may have to take exams in a separate location from their class, which means access to professors for questions may be sacrificed; they should ask about this on a case-by-case basis if they are concerned.
+Reading Technology for Textbooks and Exams is software that is loaded onto the student's and/or SDS's equipment and can provide a reading alternative for texts and exams.
+Students should ask for training on SDS's text-to-speech software before exams in order to be prepared to use this technology during the test.
+Students approved for this accommodation may have to take exams in a separate location from their class, which means access to professors for questions may be limited or not available.
+Students should ask about this on a case-by-case basis if they are concerned.

-Digital Notetaking is software that is loaded onto the student's computer, tablet and/or smartphone to digitally record and transcribe lectures.
+Digital Notetaking is software that is loaded onto the student's computer, tablet and/or smartphone to digitally record lectures.
 This technology requires training which can be provided by SDS staff.
 Students may require preferred seating for recording.
-The recording and transcription is for their use only and may not be distributed to others.
+The recording is for their use only and may not be distributed to others.

-Periodic absences are occasionally allowed if a student experiences complications associated with a disability which impairs his/her ability to attend class.
-If the student must miss class, he/she is to notify the instructor and SDS via e-mail as soon as possible.
-SDS staff monitor absences to help the student avoid negatively affecting his/her grades.
+Periodic absences are occasionally allowed if a student experiences complications associated with a disability which impairs their ability to attend class.
+If the student must miss class for a disability-related reason, they should notify the instructor and SDS via e-mail as soon as possible.
+SDS staff monitor absences to help the student avoid negatively affecting their grades.
 Students should make arrangements with the instructor for any assignments due or tests/quizzes given during the missed class.
 If an assignment was due or a test/quiz was administered on the day of an absence, the assignment or test will be due the following class period.

-Using a Laptop for Exams will be allowed if required for needed technology such as reading software or if needed because of a physical impairment such as a broken arm.
+Using a Laptop for Exams will be allowed if required for needed technology such as reading software or speech-to-text software.
 If the student's or SDS's computer is used, internet access will be disconnected during the exam.
-Students approved for this may have to take their exams in a separate location from their class, which means access to professors to ask questions may be sacrificed; they should ask about this on a case-by-case basis if they are concerned.
+Students approved for this accommodation may have to take their exams in a separate location from their class, which means access to professors to ask questions may be limited or not available.
+Students should ask about this on a case-by-case basis if they are concerned.

 Study Guides is an accommodation that may have been granted in K-12 but is generally not appropriate in higher education although on occasion individual instructors do provide study guides.
 Studying efficiently and effectively is an acquired skill which can be learned through working with a Success Coach (Office of Student Success) or a Tutor (Office of Academic Advising & Assistance).
 We encourage participation with these services early in the semester for maximum benefit.